who1s/bd-sorsat/content/posts/2021_log4shell.md

 As an organization, try to find Log4j installations from your infra.
 And check this [list by NCSC-NL](https://github.com/NCSC-NL/log4shell/tree/main/software) to check status of the products you use!

 As a side note, many forensics and blue team tools have been identified or rumored to be vulnerable.
-These tools include Carbon Black, Splunk, IBM Qradar, Autopsy, and Cellebrite.
+These tools include Carbon Black, ~~Splunk, IBM Qradar~~ [1], Autopsy, and Cellebrite.
 Imagine investigating evidence that contains the exploitation code and your forensic environment allows malicious actor in.
 This is good reminder why you should always do forensics without and internet access.

+[1] These products are not vulnerable to Log4Shell.
+However, Qradar has vulnerable plugins and Splunk has vulnerable connectors.

 ## The vulnerability